larskarbo/larskarbo-gb/content/posts/bike-4000-km-to-find-myself/index.md

 ## Learning #1: Social connection is a human need

-Before this trip I was surrounded be people all the time.
+Before this trip I was surrounded by people all the time.
 I thought I was the kind of person who liked best to be alone.
 I thrived when I could get time for myself, so I thought it was the best idea to go on this solo trip.

 After a couple of days in Denmark, without talking to anyone, I realized that this wouldn't work.